 New York Data Security Act

-In early November, New York Attorney General Eric T. Schneiderman announced the Stop Hacks and Improve Electronic Data Security Act (SHIELD).
+In November 2017, New York Attorney General Eric T. Schneiderman announced the Stop Hacks and Improve Electronic Data Security Act (SHIELD).
 This proposed bill (S6933) is referred to as the ‘New York Data Security Act’.

-The SHIELD Act has recently been introduced into the legislature in New York as a program bill and amendment to the state’s existing data security statute.
+The SHIELD Bill has recently been introduced into the legislature in New York as a program bill and amendment to the state’s existing data security statute.

 SHIELD’s aim is to protect New Yorkers’ personal information from a growing number of data breaches, and to ensure they are notified when such breaches occur.